johndarrel/hide-my-wp/readme.txt

 * Update - compatibility style with Autoptimizer
 * Update - compatibility style with Squirrly SEO
 * Update - compatibility style with Yoast SEO
-* Update - add login URL check in Security Checking tool
+* Update - add login URL check-in Security Checking tool
-* Update - add admin URL check in Security Checking tool
+* Update - add admin URL check-in Security Checking tool

 = 3.3.01 (15 Jun 2019) =
-* Update - Added the define('HMW_RULES_IN_WP_RULES', false); if you want to remove HMW Rules from WordPress rewrit definition in htaccess
+* Update - Added the define('HMW_RULES_IN_WP_RULES', false); if you want to remove HMW Rules from WordPress rewrite definition in .htaccess
-* Don't show HMW update when new plugins and themes are added if the themes names and plugins names are not changed
+* Don't show HMW update when new plugins and themes are added if the names and plugins of the names of the themes are not changed
 * Show 100% security status if all the security tasks are completed
 * Don't show the speedometer if the security check didn't run yet